Naif-Al-Ajlani/SM23-AI-ROS-02/README.md

 $ bash ./install_ros_noetic.sh
 ```
 # 2- Install-Dependent-ROS-Packages:
-This commands is for ROS melodic virsion "change the virsion name if you use deferent virsion than melodic"
+This commands is for ROS melodic version "change the version name if you use deferent ROS version than melodic"
 ```
 $ sudo apt-get install ros-melodic-joy ros-melodic-teleop-twist-joy \
   ros-melodic-teleop-twist-keyboard ros-melodic-laser-proc \